 3. Business and Retail Development - Businesses prosper because they are organized, supported by the community and they receive the assistance they need to strengthen and grow their business.
 New businesses move into the district that complement and improve the business mix.

-4. Appearance & Pedestrian Environment - The retail and pedestrian environment is attractive, inviting and easily accessible by multiple modes of transportation.
-Real estate projects that rehabilitate or replace vacant or underutilized spaces generate a sense of forward momentum and improvement in the district.
+4. Placemaking - The physical environment of a commercial node is attractive, inviting and easily accessible by multiple modes of transportation.
+Real estate development involves community input and vision, and redevelopment helps to rehabilitate or replace vacant or underutilized spaces.
+Projects in this category generate a sense of forward momentum and improvement in the district.

 5. Clean & Safe – The district is clean and customers, employees and visitors feel safe and welcome.